-The St. Francis House Pet Care Clinic was founded in September 2007 by Gainesville veterinarian Dale Kaplan-Stein, community animal advocate Chris Machen, and Dr. Natalie Isaza, Director of the new Shelter Medicine Program at the University of Florida College of Veterinary Medicine.
-The Clinic was registered as a non-profit corporation in the state of Florida on January 1, 2010, and was granted federal status as a 501(c)(3) charitable organization in the spring of 2010.
+St. Francis Pet Care (SFPC) was founded in September 2007 by Gainesville veterinarian Dale Kaplan-Stein, community animal advocate Chris Machen, and Dr. Natalie Isaza, Director of the new Shelter Medicine Program at the University of Florida College of Veterinary Medicine (now the Veterinary Community Outreach Program).
+The organization was registered as a non-profit corporation in the state of Florida on January 1, 2010, and was granted federal status as a 501(c)(3) charitable organization in the spring of 2010.

-The St. Francis House Pet Care Clinic is a walk-in facility that originally operated in back of the St. Francis House, a Gainesville soup kitchen and homeless shelter.
+The St. Francis Pet Care Clinic is a walk-in facility that originally operated in back of the St. Francis House, a Gainesville soup kitchen and homeless shelter.
 In October, 2011 the Clinic moved to temporary quarters generously provided by the Civic Media Center at 433 S. Main Street.
-We now have a wonderful building of our own at 501 SE 2nd St. in Gainesville, just north of the RTS Downtown Station.
+We now rent a building at 501 SE 2nd St. in Gainesville, just north of the RTS Downtown Station.

-The St. Francis House Pet Care Clinic is an entirely volunteer organization -- we have no paid staff.
+St. Francis Pet Care is an entirely volunteer organization -- we have no paid staff.
 We are grateful for our many wonderful volunteers and for the generous

 support of the local community.
-More volunteers, veterinary
+We can always use more volunteers, veterinary

-professionals, donations of money and supplies, and general community involvement are needed to keep the Clinic going.
+professionals, donations of money and supplies, and general community involvement.

 See how You Can Help!